YeomBoSeong/YeomBoSeong/README.md

 ## 🚀 About Me
 - 👨‍🎓 SNU ECE (Graduation: 2026)
 - 🎮 Creator of **Valhalla of Quoridor** (Unity Mobile Game)
-- 🧠 Interested in Back-end, Machine Learning, Game Development, and Mobile app.
+- 🧠 Interested in Back-end, Machine Learning, Game Development, and Mobile app Developmet.

 ---